United States Regiments & Batteries > Pennsylvania > Infantry

 September 16-17 |

 Battle of AntietamThe regiment was commanded at Antietam by Major Silas M. Baily.
-It lost 12 men killed and 43 wounded.
-From the regiment’s monument on Mansfield Avenue: Advanced about 600 yards south and became engaged with Hood’s Confederate Division
+It lost 12 men killed and 43 wounded, fighting on the right of the Union line in the Cornfield.
+From the monument to the 8th Regiment Pennsylvania Reserves at Antietam: Advanced about 600 yards south and became engaged with Hood’s Confederate Division |

 September -October | Duty in Maryland |